kamekaze-world/ikemenrematch/README.md

-# IKEMEN GO Rematch 1.22
+# IKEMEN GO Rematch 1.25

 ### Changelog:
--fixed issue where victory music persists after reload -fixed issue where sounds dont play after victory screen reload
+-updated to use new nightly logic

 ## FOR IKEMEN GO .99 OR LATER ONLY
 To download, go to the code button and download the zip.